syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/popup-items.md

 ## Icons

-The popup action item have an icon or image to provide visual representation of the action.
+The popup action item has an icon or image to provide visual representation of the action.
 To place the icon on a popup item, set the [`iconCss`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.SplitButtons.DropDownButton.html#Syncfusion_EJ2_SplitButtons_DropDownButton_IconCss) property to `e-icons` with the required icon CSS.
 By default, the icon is positioned to the left side of the popup action item.

 In the following sample, the icons for edit, delete, mark as read  and like message menu items are added using the iconCss property.